renovatebot/renovate/lib/datasource/readme.md

 - `newValue`: the version or value to retrieve the digest for

 The `getDigest` function returns a string output representing the digest value.
 If none is found then a return value of `null` should be returned.

-### getPreset

-This function is supported by npm, github and gitlab for retrieving a Renovate preset.